le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 - hash
 ---

 Hello my dear friends.
-In this article I will talk about PostgreSQL indexes.
+This is my new article in which I would like to to tell you about PostgreSQL indexes.

-# What is index?
+# First of all what is Index?

 For the beginning let us remind ourselves that is a table in relational database.

-Table in a relational database is a rows list.
-Each row have cells.
-The number of cells and cell types in a row is the same as a scheme of a column (columns) in table.
+Table in a relational database is a list of rows, in the same time each row have cells.
+The number of cells and cell types in the row is the same as a scheme of a column (columns) in table.
-This rows list have numbered consecutively RowId sequence number.
+This list of rows has consecutively numbered RowId sequence number.
 So, we can consider table as list of pairs: (RowId, row).

-Indexes is an inverse relationship: (row, RowId).
-Row must contain at least one cell.
+Indexes are in the inverse relationship: (row, RowId).
+In index row must contain at least one cell.
 Obviously, if a row is not unique (two identical rows), these relations look like mapped RowId list.

 <a href="/assets/images/postgresql/pg_indexes/pg_indexes1.png"><img src="/assets/images/postgresql/pg_indexes/pg_indexes1.png" alt="Indexes" title="Indexes" width="800" class="aligncenter size-full" /></a>

-Index is additional data structure, which can help us with:
+Index is an additional data structure, which can help us with:

  * Data search - all indexes support search values on equality.
 Some indexes also support prefix search (like "abc%"), arbitrary ranges search
  * Optimizer - B-Tree and R-Tree indexes represent a histogram arbitrary precision